 The Kronstadt events offered the Bolsheviki the desired pretext for completely "liquidating" the Anarchists.
 Wholesale arrests were instituted throughout Russia.
 Irrespective of factional adherence, practically all known Russian Anarchists were taken into the police net.
 To this day all of them remain in prison, without any charges having been preferred against them.
 In the night of April 25th-26th, 1921, all the political prisoners in the Bootirka prison (Moscow), to the number of over 400, consisting of representatives of the right and left wings of socialist parties and members of Anarchist organisations, were forcibly taken from the prison and transferred.
 On that occasion many of the prisoners suffered brutal violence: women were dragged down the steps by their hair, and a number of the politicals sustained serious injuries.
 The prisoners were divided into several groups and sent to various prisons in the provinces.
 Of their further fate we have so far been unable to receive definite information.1

-Thus did the Bolsheviki reply to the revolutionary enthusiasm and deep faith which inspired the masses in the beginning of their great struggle for liberty and justice - a reply that expressed itself in the policy of compromise abroad and terrorism at home.
+Thus did the Bolsheviki reply to the revolutionary enthusiasm and deep faith which inspired the masses in the beginning of their ground for merciless persecution and, quite frequently, for capital punishment.